wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 <a name="SolveLegacy"></a>

-## Consul to solve legacy mismatch
+## Consul solves legacy mismatches

 In my presention to come, I'll be showing several concerns that Consul solves: